-Here's our journey from start to—well, never finished, but to where we are today.
-If you're reading this on a computer screen, continue onto each next chapter by clicking the arrow on the right side of the page (it's hard to detect; look just under the transparent yellow flower on the right) or by selecting the next circular thumbnail in the lineup at the top of the page.
-If you're reading this on the app, just keep clicking to the next thumbnail (it follows chronologically left to right on each line — with two per line), and when you're done reading each chapter, click the X in the top right corner to go back to the story section and click the next chapter (aka - thumbnail).
+The following is our journey from start to—well, never finished, but to where we are today.
+If you're reading this on a laptop or PC, continue onto each next chapter by clicking the arrow on the right side of the page (it's super hard to detect; look just under the transparent yellow flower to your right), OR by selecting the next circular thumbnail in the lineup at the top of the page.
+If you're reading this from a phone, keep clicking to the next square thumbnail (it flows chronologically left to right on each line), and when you're done reading a chapter, click the X in the top right corner of that page (in the photo image) to get back to the main story section and move on to the next chapter/thumbnail.
+There are six in total after this one — the final seventh thumbnail is our 12-minute Year One YouTube video, made by the bride as a first-year anniversary gift to her then boyfriend—wow that sounds weird to say now!

-We so appreciate you seeing us and wanting to know our journey!
+We so appreciate you seeing us and being interested in our story!
+We certainly loved creating and living it...

 It's the oldest story in the [modern-day] book.